My CFI Book

 Sorting My CFI Book References

-Book selections can be sorted when editing a lesson plan or when viewing the lesson plan.
+Book selections can be sorted when editing or viewing a lesson plan.
 Titles can be moved up and down (drag-and-drop) to change the display order.

 Note: Sorting is not enabled by many small devices, including smartphones.